Vaccitech/HLAfreq/README.md

 # HLAfreq

-`HLAfreq` allows you to estimate the HLA allele frequencies at large multi population scale, e.g. combine data from several studies within a country or combine countries.
+`HLAfreq` allows you to download and combine HLA allele frequencies from multiple datasets, e.g. combine data from several studies within a country or combine countries.

 Automated download of allele frequency data download from